maflcko/b-c-gui-translations-review/reviews/zh-Hant.md

         <source>Hide</source>
         <translation>躲</translation>

 YES
-The translation "躲" is incorrect and unnatural in this context.
-The English word "Hide" as a UI command typically means to conceal or make something invisible, and the proper translation in Traditional Chinese should be "隱藏" or "隱藏起來".
+The translation "躲" means "to evade" or "to dodge," which is not a suitable translation for the command "Hide" in a software or UI context.
+The appropriate term in Traditional Chinese (zh-Hant) for "Hide" in this context is "隱藏".

 Correct translation:
 隱藏
 ```